 "Toss ye for the bed, Uncle Jamie," he said, digging in the pouch at his waist and coming out with a battered shilling.
 "Call it."

-“Tails,” Jamie said, setting down the basket and unbelting his plaid.
-It fell in a warm puddle of fabric round his legs and he shook out his shirt.
-The linen was creased and grimy against his skin, and he could smell himself; thank God this was the last of the villages.
+"Tails," Jamie said, setting down the basket and unbelting his plaid.
+It fell in a warm puddle of fabric round his legs and he shook out his shirt. he linen was creased and grimy against his skin, and he could smell himself; thank God this was the last of the villages.
 One more night, perhaps, two at the most, and they could go home.

 Ian swore, picking up the coin.